s0um0r0y/cosmo_logic/README.md

 All the generated files will appear in the "Generated Files/Folders" tab, and you can click on each of them for a description of what they contain.
 Finally, you can exit the setup assistant.

+# RViz Interface for MoveIt!
+Simulation

+In the previous module, you completed the MoveIt! setup assistant and successfully generated MoveIt! configuration files.
+In this module, you will be using those configuration files for the simulation of the robotic arm.

+MoveIt! comes with a plugin for the ROS Visualizer (RViz).
+The plugin allows you to set up scenes in which the robot will work, generate plans, visualize the output, and interact directly with a visualized robot.
+We will explore the plugin in this tutorial.

+## Visualization of Robotic Arm Planning in RViz

+Let's start by visualizing the planning of a robotic arm in RViz.
+Follow these steps:

+1. Launch the demo.launch file from the MoveIt configuration package that you created.

+    ```bash
+    ros2 launch ur5_moveit demo.launch.py
+    ```

+   This command will launch the robotic arm in RViz.

+2. In RViz, you will see a robotic arm and a MotionPlanning display type.

+This setup allows you to interact with the simulated robotic arm, visualize planning scenarios, and generate plans using MoveIt! in the RViz interface.

+Feel free to explore different functionalities provided by the RViz plugin to enhance your understanding of the robotic arm's behavior in a simulated environment.

 You can use this Markdown code in your README file to guide users through the installation process for ROS Manipulation with MoveIt and related packages.